 As nations adapt energy policies and laws to encourage use of renewable energy sources, they are also looking to different financing, legal and commercial frameworks to leverage private capital and expertise to support the deployment of the various different RE projects and many countries are already successfully using public-private partnerships (PPPs) to develop renewable energy projects.

-The section includes links to RE laws, regulations and policies from countries around the world, as well as sample and standardized contracts, reading materials and links to useful online resources.
+The section includes links to multi-sector resources on policies, laws, and regulations from countries around the world, sample and standardized contracts, as well as, reading materials and links to useful online resources.